awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/1-4_queries_from_sar.md

 # Lab 1.4

+In the previous steps you've made the AWS Cost & Usage Report data available to Amazon Athena with a lot of manual steps.
-You might want to automate the setup of the AWS Glue resources and deploy further pre-canned queries automatically.
-Everything is packaged and available in the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) called [AWS Usage Queries](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:387304072572:applications~aws-usage-queries) (find the [source code on GitHub](https://github.com/aws-samples/aws-usage-queries)).
+In this lab you will use sample code to automate this setup and deploy a set of pre-canned queries automatically.

+The sample code is packaged and available in the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) and called [AWS Usage Queries](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:387304072572:applications~aws-usage-queries) (find the [source code on GitHub](https://github.com/aws-samples/aws-usage-queries)).

 Let's deploy this from the AWS Serverless Application Repository: